 In recent years, Leonard made a name for himself not only for his drawings but also as a director of internationally acclaimed music videos.

 Stephane Leonard was born in East-Berlin in 1979.
 His father, an architect with an education from the art school in Berlin Weißensee, introduced him to the Bauhaus school at an early age.
 The interdisciplinary works of the Bauhaus artists have left a deep impression.
-After high-school he went on to study philosophy and art-history and later fine arts at the University of the Arts in Bremen, where his professor Paco Knöller, and one of Germany’s most renowned drawings artists, encouraged him to go beyond just paper and canvas.
+After high school, he went on to study philosophy and art-history and later fine arts at the University of the Arts in Bremen, where his professor Paco Knöller, one of Germany’s most renowned drawings artists, encouraged him to go beyond just paper and canvas.

 In 2002 besides studying drawing, painting, and print-making, Stephane got his hands on a video camera and started making films and videos.
 Taking advantage of the music department of the University of the Arts in Bremen, he was also able to sign up for electronic music composition classes, which has led to numerous of his own sound compositions and publications.
 Since then Stephane has won the video art price of the city of Bremen in 2007, became a director of internationally acclaimed music videos, has performed and published his sound works all over the world and shown his drawings and paintings in New York, Oslo, Vienna, Istanbul, Bangkok, Riga, Sydney, Kansas City, Hamburg, Berlin, and Porto…